Early Years

 At the Australian International School Bangkok, we use the Australian Early Years Learning Framework ‘Belonging, Being and Becoming’ as our guiding curriculum document.
 AISB fosters a safe, nurturing learning environment for children from all backgrounds and abilities.
 We believe that the early years are a vital period in a child’s learning and development, and provide the foundation for life-long learning.

-The early years of education are vital ones, in which children acquire the foundation skills for future learning.
-At AISB we recognise the importance of ensuring that our youngest students take the first steps in their educational life in a stimulating, nurturing and vibrant environment.
-This is the time when children enter into a social world that extends beyond their family.
-It is when they are trying to establish themselves as members of a peer group community.
-It is when they form crucial attitudes in learning and to themselves as learners.
+The early years of education are vital ones, during which children acquire the foundation skills for future learning.
+At AISB, we recognise the importance of ensuring our youngest students take their first steps in education within a stimulating, nurturing, and vibrant environment.
+This is the time when children enter a social world beyond their family, establishing themselves as members of a peer group community and forming crucial attitudes toward learning and themselves as learners.

 Children learn when they are having fun, experience success, feel secure and have a sense of belonging.